 Some of the more significant identified disadvantages and challenges that will be more intensively addressed within the forthcoming period in order to achieve more noticeable improvements, will be the issues related to the still insufficient attractiveness of the VET.
-Within the framework of the Vocational education and training evident mismatch between the labour force supply and demand, still insufficient level of entrepreneurial knowledge, insufficient flexibility of the system for introducing new qualifications in VET, the still insufficiently expressed and present link and cooperation with the business sector in implementing work-place based practical training for students etc. Supporting and promoting local networking and creation of training networks in which providers of vocational training and local companies could closely work together in order to develop training schemes, tailored to meet company needs, could be another important tool in this field.

-It is also very important to emphasize in this area the need for continuous improvement of the knowledge and skills among the VET teachers, as well, together with increasing their motivation, developing system for professional improvement and career advancement, increased use of the modern technologies in the education.
+Within the framework of the Vocational education and training evident mismatch between the labour force supply and demand, still insufficient level of entrepreneurial knowledge, insufficient flexibility of the system for introducing new qualifications in VET, the still insufficiently expressed and present link and cooperation with the business sector in workplace based practical training for the students etc. It is also very important to emphasize in this area the need for continuous improvement of the knowledge and skills among the VET teachers, together with increasing their motivation, developing a system for professional improvement and career advancement, increased use of the modern technologies in the education.

-- Ensuring greater harmonization of the VET with the needs of the labour market; - Establishing modern and effective system for post-secondary education; - Measure for improving the attractiveness, learning conditions and quality of VET; - Development and implementation of the Concept of work-based learning.
+- Ensuring greater harmonization of the VET with the needs of the labour market; - Establishing modern and effective system for post-secondary education; - Measure for improving the attractiveness, learning conditions and quality of VET.